astropy/astropy-APEs/APE_Bayesian_modeling.rst

 natural log of the likelihood and prior function are added and the posterior probability is reported as ln(prob).

-The current set of fitters are based on optimizers that minimize the statistic and the only currently implemented statistic is the Gaussian chisqr.
+The current set of fitters are based on optimizers, which minimize the statistic.
+Currently, the only implemented statistic is the Gaussian chisqr.
 At a minimum, a new statistic that combines a Gaussian probability (i.e., exp(-chisqr/2)) with the prior function is needed.
 An alternative would be to create a new class (`Posterior`?) that combines both a statistic (i.e., likelilhood) and prior allowing the function to be maximized.

 Samplers
 ========